Octaviocossy/dotfiles/README.md

 - Zsh config.
 - Tmux config.
 - Neovim config.
-- Alacritty config.
 - PowerShell config.

 ## Neovim Setup

-To run this configuration requires neovim >= "5.0".
+To run this configuration requires neovim >= "9.0".
 This configuration can be perfectly adapted to mac, linux or even windows.
 Depending on the system will be the dependencies to be installed

 #### General dependencies: